djalbat/reaction-with-style/README.md

 ## An example of functional classes

-Components with style are great for working with styles that relate directly to a component's functionality as opposed to just its appearance.
+Components with style are great for working with styles relating to a component's functionality as opposed to just its appearance.

 ```
 class Div extends React.Component {}